OpenSolo/OpenSolo/artoo/ReadMe.md

 WARNING - WORK IN PROGRESS

 ```
-This code is known to be broken and/or incomplete.
-IT DOES NOT WORK.
+This code is known to be high risk , but also early-adopter friendly.

-We are actively working on fixing it, and we really, really do not recommend you download it just yet.

 We will remove this warning from the repository when it is no longer required.
 ```

 # artoo